The Best Medical Alert Watches of 2026: Expert Reviewed

 On the surface, medical alert watches and smartwatches are very similar.
 Both look, feel, and function like a watch.
 Some medical alert watches offer similar features to a regular smartwatch like weather updates, messaging, and daily reminders.
 And some smartwatches offer similar features to medical alert watches, such as fall detection and emergency calling.

 But smartwatches with fall detection usually connect directly to 911 in the case of a fall.
 On the other hand, medical alert watches allow you to talk to the monitoring center staff first.
-The staff can then help decide what kind of help you need, instead of automatically sending in emergency services when you might not need them.
+The staff can then help decide what kind of help you need, rather than automatically calling emergency services when you might not need them.

 If you have a fall risk, we highly recommend choosing a dedicated medical alert device worn around the neck or waist for its accuracy instead of either a smartwatch or medical alert watch.3 Studies have also shown that watches with this technology can set off more false alarms because of how frequently we swing our arms in daily life.